I have spent a lot of time in visits to doctors and specialists over the years (mostly when I was younger and had some chronic health issues).

 Buy organic, if you can.
 It tastes better and has more vitamins and minerals.
 If not, then locally-grown produce is also a good option.

 Your exercise routine doesn’t have to be difficult, especially in the beginning.
 Start with a light form of exercise every day.
 This should also include a stretching routine.
-80 years ago, you would have been working your ass off all day, all week, doing physical work.
-You can definitely handle 20 minutes of exercise 3-4 days a week.
+Prior to the 1950’s, most of us would have had work that was much more physically-demanding.
+We were built to move and be active.
+Make time for at least 20 minutes of exercise, 3-4 days a week.

 Follow mental health best practices.